 Licence Fee - means the annual fee for the Licence provided under this Agreement being the sum confirmed in writing in the order summary at point of purchase

-Live Chat - means communication through an instant messaging medium in which the Licensee can communicate with C&C with the intention of seeking assistance in relation to the Licence, which is operational between 9am to 5pm on a Business Day only for the period specified in Clause 11.1;
+Live Chat - means communication through an instant messaging medium in which the Licensee can communicate with VISION with the intention of seeking assistance in relation to the Licence, which is operational between 9am to 5pm on a Business Day only for the period specified in Clause 11.1;

 Maintenance Release - means a release of the Licensed Programs that corrects faults, adds functionality or otherwise amends or upgrades the Licensed Programs or relates to a regulatory requirement, but which does not constitute a New Version;

-New Version - means any new version of the Licensed Programs which from time to time is publicly marketed and offered for purchase by C&C in the course of its normal business, being a version which contains such significant differences from the previous versions as to be generally accepted in the marketplace as constituting a new product;
+New Version - means any new version of the Licensed Programs which from time to time is publicly marketed and offered for purchase by VISION in the course of its normal business, being a version which contains such significant differences from the previous versions as to be generally accepted in the marketplace as constituting a new product;

 Specification - means the specification of the Licensed Programs describing the facilities and functions thereof, as specified in Schedule 2; and